 - How to add a custom template to BibDesk: [[Add BibDesk Markdown template - 202008231056]]

-- Blog posts on my website on how to use DEVONthink for Zettelkasten method: [[202005171813 Zettelkasten Note-Taking Method With DEVONthink]]
+- Blog posts on my website on how to use DEVONthink for the Zettelkasten method: [[Zettelkasten Note-Taking Method With DEVONthink - 202005171813]]

 [#Clear2019aa]: David B. Clear (2019): _Zettelkasten – How One German Scholar Was So Freakishly Productive_, <https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125>.

 In DEVONthink I select all notes I created on a given day and press the right mouse button, select

 Convert Hashtags to Tags which will create Mac tags out of the Hashtags on my notes.
-It’s also possible to activate this feature in the settings automatically, but I didn’t do it, because Obsidian doesn’t have a save feature, instead automatically saves the note on every keystroke.
-The Hashtag feature in Obsidian supports auto-complete, but as the sync to DEVONthink is instantly the feature would create multiple meaningless tags, e. g.
+It’s possible to activate this feature in the settings automatically, but I didn’t do it because Obsidian doesn’t have a save feature, instead automatically saves the note on every keystroke.
+The Hashtag feature in Obsidian supports auto-complete, but as the sync to DEVONthink is instantly the feature would create multiple meaningless tags, e.g.,

 sten – depending on how fast you type or when you select the auto-completed tag.

 DEVONthink can create a nice preview thumbnail of the notes and will sync all notes or changes via the sync storage with other devices (including the Mac tags).

-I commit all changes or additions to my Zettelkasten folder at the end of the day and push the changes to GitHub.
+I commit all changes or additions to my Zettelkasten folder and push the changes to GitHub.
 It’s not needed to pull my changes on another computer (unless I want to commit to a different computer) because DEVONthink handles the synchronization.

-I try to connect notes whenever I find a note without connections and split notes into small notes if I stumble upon a note that got too big.
+I try to connect notes when I find a note without connections and split notes into small notes if I stumble upon a note that is too big.